 • How to design the basic characteristics and key components of supports, accomodating different sized units. • How to design access and circulation spaces in order to improve the human experience? • How to determine the balance between support and infill?
 Plumbing, piping and cabling are contious systems that can easely create unwanted dependencies between support and infill, if not designed from the outset.

-Open Building style infills are taylor made and can change over time, thus differing from conventionally finished dwelling units, mostly being the same.
+Open Building style infills are taylor made and can change over time independently from a support, thus differing from conventionally finished dwelling units, mostly being the same.

 Participants examine guiding questions such as: